-First and foremost, MUFSC is affiliated with Marshall University, the Marshall University Graduate College and the Joan C. Edwards School of Medicine (JCESOM).
-MUFSC's Master of Science Degree Program is coordinated through the Joan C. Edwards School of Medicine and the Marshall University Graduate College.
+First and foremost, MUFSC is affiliated with Marshall University and the Marshall University Research Corporation.
+MUFSC's renowned Master of Science Degree Program is coordinated through the Joan C. Edwards School of Medicine and the Marshall University Graduate College.

 Marshall University is a multi-campus public university providing innovative undergraduate and graduate education that contributes to the development of society and the individual.
-The University actively facilitates learning through the preservation, discovery, synthesis, and dissemination of knowledge.
+Marshall University actively facilitates learning through the preservation, discovery, synthesis, and dissemination of knowledge.

 Learn more about Marshall University.